 2015 brought about some changes and Josh decided to pursue some personal goals in his music career through out the year as well as work on some retriever training with Cooper.
 Josh put obedience competition on the back burner but continued to apprentice with us and also began to do some student teaching in our group classes.
 By fall of 2015 he was taking Cooper out to his first dove hunting adventures and learning the ropes in the field under real conditions.
 By years end, Josh was planning his re-entry into the world of obedience competition, setting some hard goals for 2016.

 Spring of 2016 proved to be a memorable experience for Josh and Cooper.
 After much prep and polishing they entered their next obedience competition in search of getting their Companion Dog title.
 They accomplished this and then some.
 In 3 consecutive showings, they took 1st. place in all 3 and with scores of 198.5, 199 and a perfect 200!
 The judges were astonished since Josh and Cooper were really beginners, coming out of the Novice A ring.
 Their scores not only earned them 1st. place in their category but the 199 and 200 scores earned them two Highest Scoring Dog In Trial awards.
 This HIT designates, out of all obedience classes, and all levels, this entry level dog and handler team had the highest scores of all dogs in obedience, back to back on that day.
 As well, they also achieved the AKC Front and Finish(industry magazine) Award for earning their CD title in three consecutive runs with scores of 195+.
 As well, the judge who scored them with their prefect 200 had been judging since the mid 1970's and had only given out ONE other perfect 200 score in her history of judging obedience.
-And she was astonished, but pleased, to see such a well prepared dog and handler accomplishing this from the Novice A ring.
-She even did a write up on us in her home town kennel club magazine, when she returned to her home state of Washington.
-She was the president of the GSD Club there.
+She was astonished, but pleased, to see such a well prepared dog and handler accomplishing this from the Novice A ring at an outdoor show!
+She even did a write up on us in her home town kennel club magazine, when she returned to her home state of Washington where she is President of the GSD Club there.

 We were ALL given big congratulations on our training and training program and Josh and Cooper were invited by the show Chairwoman to perform an obedience routine for the entire dog show group of spectators, just after the Best In Show winner was awarded on Sunday.
 This was a spectacular performance met with great applause and lots of questions and congratulations from spectators and judges alike.

-In the summer of 2016 Josh acquired a new puppy who he has spent time working with to prepare for his most recent goal, the NAVDA Natural Abilities Hunt test in the Fall.
-As well, he has plans to compete with Cooper in the next level of obedience, Open A, to earn his Companion Dog Excellent title.
+In the March of 2016 Josh acquired a new puppy, Marcus, who he has spent time working with to prepare for his most recent goals, which include AKC Hunt Tests and NAVDA UT tests.
 Then he plans to head towards his Utility title and earn some OTCH(Obedience Trial Champion) points before he retires Cooper to a life of companionship and retriever hunting.

 Don Miller has trained dogs with the family dating back to the mid 1980′s in Southern Calif.
 As an initial student needing to rehabilitate his 100+ Doberman, Ted, who had severe dog aggression, and his Chow Chow, Dutches, who also had dog aggression.
 Don initially learned directly under Bud Brownhill in what was then referred to as the Brownhill Basics of dog training.
 As time went on, the program evolved and Bud started the K9 Institute of Behavior Therapy and Obedience, a school for the training of trainers and creator of The Thinking Dog.